 Ideas that are led by young people themselves are particularly encouraged.

-The competition is organised in two phases:
+The competition has 3 phases:

-Timeline of the competition:
+Launch of the competition: 20 March, Paris

 The European Social Innovation Competition has been organised since 2012 in memory of Diogo Vasconcelos.
 Take a look at the previous competitions: